krbendol/bsc-phase-two-project/README.md

 ## Results
 Our final model takes into consideration the most important features in a home that have direct impact on the sale price of that home.
-Based on trial and error we came up with an optimal
+Based on trial and error we came up with an optimal model that had an average error of $169,833 and an r-squared value of 0.8391.
+This means that 83.91% of the data fit our baseline regression model for the testing dataset.